rioualen/gene-regulation/README.md

             SRR051930.sra
 ```
 Raw data is downloadable from the GEO platform.
 The automatic downloading is soon to be integrated in the workflow.
+You can also check out [this section](https://github.com/rioualen/gene-regulation/blob/master/doc/install_protocols/Gene-regulation_complete_protocol.Rmd#download-source-data) of the full tutorial of the gene-regulation repository.

 The reference genome will be automatically downloaded in the `/data/genome` directory: